 The guided meditation process can make meditating seem achievable and can help the user to feel more grounded and in touch with themselves rather than feeling lost while trying to quiet their mind.

-In the next few minutes with this guided meditation script, you will delve into the practice of meditation with me as your guide
+In the next few minutes with this beginners guided meditation script, you will delve into the practice of meditation with me as your guide.

 Meditation is the practice of finding peace, stillness, and silence in the midst of a hectic world.
 It is personal and you will develop your very own practice.